ibm-cloud-docs/satellite/storage-spectrum-scale.md

 ## Prerequisites
 {: #sat-storage-spectrum-scale-prereq}

-Complete the following steps, but do not create an IBM Cloud Spectrum Scale cluster.
+Complete the following steps, but do not create an {{site.data.keyword.cloud_notm}} Spectrum Scale cluster.
 {: shortdesc}

 1. [Follow the steps to install Spectrum Scale as root](https://www.ibm.com/docs/en/spectrum-scale/5.1.0?topic=isslndp-manually-installing-spectrum-scale-software-packages-linux-nodes){: external} and make sure that you install all the required packages by running the following command.